Updates

 The FEniCS 2026 conference is an opportunity for all those interested in the FEniCS Project and related projects to exchange ideas, communicate their results and network with the automated scientific computing community.
 It will be hosted in Paris (France) at University of Chicago | John W. Boyer Center.

-We welcome developers, existing and potential users of the FEniCS ecosystem as well as mathematicians, computer scientists and application domain specialists interested in numerical methods, their implementation and applications.
+We welcome developers, existing and potential users of the FEniCS ecosystem, as well as mathematicians, computer scientists, and application domain specialists interested in numerical methods, their implementation and applications.

 The FEniCS 2026 conference emphasizes an open and inclusive atmosphere, contributed talks from a diverse range of scientific areas, and dedicated time for discussions and coding.